-Flaherty’s 7th wins lifts Cards as Burnes walks 1st batter
+Flaherty’s 7th win lifts Cards as Burnes walks 1st batter

 UP NEXT

 Cardinals: Begin a three-game series at San Diego on Friday.
-The scheduled starting pitchers are Johan Oviedo (0-1, 4.61 ERA) for the Cardinals and Joe Musgrove (2-4, 3.00) for the Padres.
+The scheduled starting pitchers are Johan Oviedo (0-1, 4.61) for the Cardinals and Joe Musgrove (2-4, 3.00) for the Padres.

 Brewers: Open a three-game home series with the Atlanta Braves on Friday.
 Adrian Houser (3-3, 3.44) starts for the Brewers and Drew Smyly (1-2, 6.12) pitches for the Braves.